Configuring a reverse proxy

 bin/kc.[sh|bat] start --proxy-headers forwarded

 If either forwarded or xforwarded is selected, make sure your reverse proxy properly sets and overwrites the Forwarded or X-Forwarded-* headers respectively.
 To set these headers, consult the documentation for your reverse proxy.
+Do not use forwarded or xforwarded with TLS passthrough.
 Misconfiguration will leave Keycloak exposed to security vulnerabilities.

 Take extra precautions to ensure that the client address is properly set by your reverse proxy via the Forwarded or X-Forwarded-For headers.
-If this header is incorrectly configured, rogue clients can set this header and trick Keycloak into thinking the client is connected from a different IP address than the actual address.
-This precaution can be more critical if you do any deny or allow listing of IP addresses.
+If these headers are incorrectly configured, rogue clients can inject false values and trick Keycloak into thinking the client is connecting from a different IP address than the actual one.
+This precaution is especially critical if you do any deny or allow listing of IP addresses.

 When using the xforwarded setting, the X-Forwarded-Port takes precedence over any port included in the X-Forwarded-Host.